 About This Document

-Cite as: Patient-controlled carbon dioxide tissue expansion for breast reconstruction.
-Ottawa: CADTH; 2017 July.
-(CADTH issues in emerging health technologies; issue 162)
+Cite as: Injectable extended-release naltrexone to treat opioid use disorder.
+Ottawa: CADTH; 2017 Aug.
+(CADTH issues in emerging health technologies; issue 163)

 Acknowledgments: CADTH thanks the external reviewers who kindly provided comments on an earlier draft of this bulletin.

 Disclaimer: The information in this document is intended to help Canadian health care decision-makers, health care professionals, health systems leaders, and policymakers make well-informed decisions and thereby improve the quality of health care services.
 While patients and others may access this document, the document is made available for informational purposes only and no representations or warranties are made with respect to its fitness for any particular purpose.
 The information in this document should not be used as a substitute for professional medical advice or as a substitute for the application of clinical judgment in respect of the care of a particular patient or other professional judgment in any decision-making process.
 The Canadian Agency for Drugs and Technologies in Health (CADTH) does not endorse any information, drugs, therapies, treatments, products, processes, or services.

 While CADTH has taken care to ensure that the information prepared by it in this document is accurate, complete, and up-to-date as at the applicable date the material was first published by CADTH, CADTH does not make any guarantees to that effect.
 CADTH does not guarantee and is not responsible for the quality, currency, propriety, accuracy, or reasonableness of any statements, information, or conclusions contained in any third-party materials used in preparing this document.
 The views and opinions of third parties published in this document do not necessarily state or reflect those of CADTH.